scstanley7/ed/_texts/testfile.md

 ¶Of the quene of Fraunce Fredegonde.
 Ca.xxij.

 ¶Of the Mayde Camylle.
-Ca. &gt;right&lt; xxiij.
+Ca. xxiij.

 ¶Of the quene Veronycle of Capadoce.Ca.xxiiij.

 ¶Also of the noble Archemyſe quene of Carye.
-Capitulo. &gt;right&lt; xxv.
+Capitulo. xxv.

 ¶Of the hardyneſſe of Cleolis.Ca. xxvj.